 Society of St. Vincent de Paul

-The Duquesne chapter of Society of St. Vincent de Paul is part of an organization that spans across the world to bring hope and compassion to those with all types of need.
+The Duquesne conference of Society of St. Vincent de Paul is part of an organization that spans across the world to bring hope and compassion to those with all types of need.

 Begun in 1833 by young college students in Paris, France, the Society continues to fulfill the same goal of its founding members: to demonstrate the Christian way of life through acts of love and service.